ubuntu-mate/ubuntu-mate.org/blog/20140817-progressing-towards-ubuntu-mate-beta1.md

 Ubuntu MATE will come with two new themes, Ambiant-MATE (derived from Ambiance) and Radiant-MATE (derived from Radiance).
-I am considering replacing the folder icons in these new themes with ones that use MATE green (`#87A752`) as the base color for the folders.
+I am considering replacing the folder icons in these new themes with ones that use MATE green (`#87A752`) as the base colour for the folders.
 I have reached out to the [RAVEfinity](http://www.ravefinity.com/) project and they are willing to help the Ubuntu MATE team.
 I would like to off-load the task of collaborating with RAVEfinity to someone in the Ubuntu MATE community.